awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 # Contact block: Get customer input<a name="get-customer-input"></a>

+## Description<a name="get-customer-input-description"></a>
++ It plays a prompt to get a response from the customer\.
+For example, "For Sales, press one\.
+For Support, press two\."
++ When customers enter DTMF input \(touch\-tone keypad or telephone input\), the prompt is interruptible\.
++ When an Amazon Lex bot plays a voice prompt, customers can interrupt it with their voice\.
+To set this up, use the `barge-in-enabled` session attribute\.
++ It then branches based on the customer's input\.
++ This block works for chat only when Amazon Lex is used\.

 ## Contact flow types<a name="get-customer-input-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):